 On 23 June 2016, the EU referendum took place and the people of the United Kingdom voted to leave the European Union.
 Subsequently, Prime Minister Theresa May activated the official mechanism that made this reality - Article 50 of the Lisbon Treaty - on the 29 March 2017, which then allows two years to negotiate withdrawal and reach agreement before the UK officially leaves the EU by 29 March 2019.
+However, the deadline has now been extended to 31 October 2019.
 The financial consequences of "Brexit" on the Council remain uncertain at this stage.
 It will have implications on specific project funding bids which have in the past been submitted to European established bodies, it is unclear what/if any mechanism will replace this.